jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 This is what America, Canada, Britain, and much of the world looked like in the 1800s.
 A time of mud roads, hand tools, and abacus calculators.
-Much human perseverence and ingenuity filled in for limited technology.
+Human perseverence and ingenuity filled in for limited technology.
 Being hungry and sick, cold and tired was an all to common way of life back then.
-These people's dreamed of owning some land, having the tools to work it, or getting a job in a factory.
+These people's dreamed of owning some land and having the tools to work it, or later on getting a job in a factory and buying an apartment in the city.

-Solving this pain is why Right/Left ideologies were created.
+Solving this daily pain is why Right/Left ideologies were created.
 Their writers like Adam Smith, Edmund Burke, and John Stuart Mill lived the same life.
-They too never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.
+They too didn't have running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.
+Their philosophy was designed to upgrade society so everyone benefitted.

-It's important to note, there were other philosophies competing for people's attention.
+It's important to note, there were other philosophies out there, each telling the masses their philosophy would make the best society.
 Luddites wanted to hold back technology.
 Anarchists wanted to dismantle governments.
-Communists and Fascists wanted to socially engineer humanity.
+Communists and Fascists wanted to socially engineer humanity to make the best society.

 Left and Right went a different path.
 Their ideologies came together to make a philosophy that promoted and defended individual liberty.

-The Left and Right ruling philosophy inspired a large list of rules, regulartions, and laws.
-Each was alway connected to large problems.
-For example, property insurance was born as British and American industrialists and individuals were investing huge sums intoindustrial equipment and homes.
-Because of city-wide fires used to be common, London in (1666), New York (1835) Toronto (1849) Chicago (1871) are some example.
+The Left and Right ruling philosophy inspired lawmakers to make a rulebook of regulations and laws to govern society.
+Each was alway connected to real problems.
+For example, property insurance was created in the Industrial Revolution in part to lower the risk to factory made when buying modern technology.
+As a result, Britain especially could "click" upgrade faster than any other nation.

-Left and Right responded.
-Government rulemakers didn't tell anyone to invent or operate insurance policies.
-They regulated the insurance business to be sure the public wasn't swindled.
-In return, the insurance industry lowered the risk of buying new industrial machines and new homes, and thus helped society upgrade to Industrial Age technologies faster.

-That's how the Left and Righ rulebook worked wonders!
-The philosophy usually didn't promote new products directly.
+That's how the Left and Righ rulebook worked wonders.
+The philosophy usually didn't create new products.
 They simply incentived it with things such as insurance regulations, labour laws, and patent rules.
+Each part of the rulebook existed to solve a specific problem.
+Bureaucrats rarely made a rule or regulation for the sake of it.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SorrowfulPeacefulCuscus' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+_Please enable the sound.
+If you're wondering, Civilization 6 is narrated by beloved actor Sean Bean._

-Today, however, we live inside the world the Industrial Age dreamed of making.
+Today, we live inside the world the Industrial Age dreamed of making.
 But with Left and Right as our ruling philosophy, our rulebook is still focused on promoting the industrialization of society.

+That's because the philosophy that motivates our rulemakers is from the Industrial Age.
+We've already seen how both Conservative and Progressive are staying relevant by turning to phantom chasing extremism.
+What that means for our society, is neither side can help make a modern rulebook, because the Internet Age and the era of mass-collaboration are out of their comfort zones.

-We've already seen how dated and extreme Conservative and Progressive phantom chasing ideologues are today.
-And, until the middle-class reaches for the new power of open-source apps and electronics, we'll never have the power to upgrade our society and rewrite the rules to the modern age.
+Thus, until the middle-class reaches for the new power of open-source apps and electronics, we'll never have the political power to upgrade our society and rewrite the rules to the modern age.

 Happily, we've already been evolving to the Internet Age.

 That's the reason we're so addicted to new technology.
+We're being politically subversive.
 Checking news feeds, flying drones, taking endless photos, playing hours of computer games are acts of extras mastering the tools of player gods.
 Our ancestors did the same when learning about printed books, telescopes, and muskets.
 Those were merely addictive toys until new philosophies turned them into the lightsabers that finall brought down Darth King and the Medieval Age.

 When regular people could read unknown history, see the universe for themselves, and revolt against royalty the game was won.

 Our addicting toys are also new levers of power.
 They're so powerful, we can use these proverbial lightsabers to earn a happier life.
-We will, once we forget about Left/Right phantoms, and use Techvolution.
+We will, once we stop chasing Left/Right phantoms, and use Techvolution.
 Only with the right and duty to solve frontline problems will we defeat antagonism and upgrade to the Internet Age.

 https://youtu.be/CY9-y5zZkxs?t=7
 _Compare this person to Leftists marching for "climate justice" or Rightists for "lower energy taxes."
 Isn't this the person you'd want to play your game of civilization?
 A regular person using a modern tool to improve his energy efficiency, increase his power, and improve his society.
 And once we've done our daily work, we can play basketball, watch a movie, or do whatever else we want.
 We just shouldn't chase phantom communists or fascists.
 We're better off sealing or replacing our, or someone else's, drafty windows._

 ## Once We Believe in a New philosophy, We'll Reach for the Stars

-Darth Blockbuster and his antagonism appears every time we upgrade to a new age.
-He works hard to secure his power by preventing regular people taking control of the new levers of power.
+Darth Blockbuster appears every time we upgrade to a new age.
+He uses antagonism to secure his power by preventing regular people taking control of the new levers of power.
 To fight the antagonists off, we need a modern philosophy.
-Here's one example of it.
+Here's one example of it working our history, and our present day.

 When you look up at the night sky, you see a dazzling show.
 It can seem to defy explanation.
 But even with the naked eye, you'll see trends.
 The stars never move, some "objects" (really planets) look to be wandering, and it seems like the Moon, Sun, and everything else revolves around you.
 With all this evidence, our ancestors were sure Earth was the center of the Universe.
 So much so, it was a pivotal part of the "Divine Rights of Kings" philosophy that ruled European Kingdoms starting in the Medieval Age (500-1400) and even into the Science Age (1543-1687).